 The Certificate in Information Privacy Law is designed to prepare students for careers in the fast-growing fields of information privacy and cybersecurity.
-There are only two other J.D.
+There are only a few other J.D.
 Information Privacy Law Certificates currently being offered in the U.S.

 The program is open to current J.D. students and consists of four components: